influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withFromExpression(fromExpression)
 ```

-FromExpression, if defined, is evaluated to specify the value for the artifact
+"FromExpression, if defined, is evaluated to specify the value for the artifact"

 ### fn spec.templateDefaults.data.source.artifactPaths.withGlobalName